rocky-linux/documentation/docs/gemstones/RL9_network_manager.md

 ## Network card configuration

-!!! warning
+!!! warning "Warning"

     It is not recommended to make changes to this by means of `vim` or other editors.

 You can view more detailed information through `man 5 NetworkManager.conf` and `man 5 nm-settings-nmcli`.

-The content of the configuration file of the NetwrokManager network card is an init-style key file.
+The content of the configuration file of the NetworkManager network card is an init-style key file.
 For example:

 ```bash
 Shell > cat /etc/NetworkManager/system-connections/ens160.nmconnection